OR WAIT 15 SECS

 The vaccines included in the scheduler are those required between birth and six years of age: Hepatitis B, rotavirus, diphtheria/tetanus/pertussis, haemophilus influenzae type b, pneumococcal, inactivated poliovirus, measles/mumps/rubella, varicella, hepatitis A and meningococcal.
 Influenza is contained in the recommended schedule, but is not included in the scheduler.
 Each infant requires approximately 27 vaccine doses administered before two years of age for protection from 15 vaccine-preventable diseases.

-A beta version of the tool was demonstrated at the AAP National Conference and Exhibition last October and presented to the Committee on Infectious Diseases as well as several pediatric clinics in
+A beta version of the tool was demonstrated at the AAP National Conference and Exhibition last October and presented to the Committee on Infectious Diseases as well as several pediatric clinics in Atlanta, including Children’s Healthcare of Atlanta.

-The scheduler follows the guidelines developed and revised each year by ACIP in collaboration with the AAP and the
+The scheduler follows the guidelines developed and revised each year by ACIP in collaboration with the AAP and the AmericanAcademy of Family Physicians.
+These guidelines include the feasible number, timing and spacing of doses of each vaccine based on the child’s age, the number of doses and the age at which each dose was administered.

 In addition, each dose of each vaccine has a minimum, maximum and recommended age for administration, and there are minimum and recommended gaps between doses.
 These gaps as well as future administrations of a particular vaccine may vary depending on the current age of the child and the age at which previous doses were administered.